Australia hopeful of U.S. tariff exemptions

 Despite being one of the world’s largest suppliers of raw commodity, iron ore, it is a small global exporter of steel.

-Australian steel and aluminum to the United States were worth just over A$400 million last year, government data shows.
+Australian steel and aluminium to the United States were worth just over A$400 million last year, government data shows.

-Turnbull in late last month traveled to Washington for talks with Trump where the issue of tariffs was discussed.
+Turnbull in late last month travelled to Washington for talks with Trump where the issue of tariffs was discussed.

-Australia has won favor with the United States for its commitment to military expansion in the region.
+Australia has won favour with the United States for its commitment to military expansion in the region.

 Trump highlighted close ties with Australia when pressed on the possibility of further exemptions.